EnterpriseDB/tpa/RELNOTES.md

   When a repository has been removed from `edb_repositories` in config.yml, `tpaexec deploy` now removes it from the nodes.

-- TPA-552 Improve the upgrade process for BDR-Always-ON

-  When upgrading a BDR-Always-ON cluster, improve checks for compatibility, simplify handling of upgrading components, and use HARP fencing to guard against writes being directed to nodes while they're being upgraded.

 - TPA-554 Fix harp configuration when proxy and manager are cohosted

   Detect when harp-proxy and harp-manager are running on the same node